MaxHalford/eaopt/README.md

   - `HofSize` determines how many of the best individuals should be recorded.
   - `Model` is a struct that determines how to evolve each population of individuals.
 - Optional fields
+  - `ParallelInit` determines if a population is initialized in parallel.
+The rule of thumb is to set this to `true` if your genome initialization method is expensive, if not it won't be worth the overhead.
+Refer to the [section on parallelism](#a-note-on-parallelism) for a more comprehensive explanation.
   - `ParallelEval` determines if a population is evaluated in parallel.
 The rule of thumb is to set this to `true` if your `Evaluate` method is expensive, if not it won't be worth the overhead.
 Refer to the [section on parallelism](#a-note-on-parallelism) for a more comprehensive explanation.
   - `Migrator` and `MigFrequency` should be provided if you want to exchange individuals between populations in case of a multi-population GA.
 If not the populations will be run independently.
 Again this is an advanced concept in the genetic algorithms field that you shouldn't deal with at first.
   - `Speciator` will split each population in distinct species at each generation.
 Each specie will be evolved separately from the others, after all the species has been evolved they are regrouped.